This post is sponsored by BYUtv, all opinions are my own. #relativerace

-This recipe for steelhead is inspired by my experiencing growing up, the beautiful town my grandparents lived in, and the fact that my parents now live in the same town, on the same river.
+This recipe for Parmesan Pesto Steelhead and Roasted Potatoes is inspired by my experiencing growing up, the beautiful town my grandparents lived in, and the fact that my parents now live in the same town, on the same river.
 And I am carrying on the tradition of taking my kids to the Salmon River during the warmer months.
 And floating the river, and fishing it, and hiking, and playing.

-This recipe is the easiest recipe you will ever make!
+This Parmesan Pesto Steelhead and Roasted Potatoes recipe is the easiest recipe you will ever make!
 It is like 3 ingredients, but tastes like something you would get in a fancy restaurant.
 It is amazing.
 The potatoes are flavorful and delicious with a basil pesto sauce and parmesan cheese, and the fish is flaky, tender, not super fishy, and the pesto and parmesan are the ideal flavor compliment.
 Yum!

 Steelhead Recipe Need to Know:

 - Where to get Steelhead: Pick up Steelhead at Costco or your local seafood counter.

 - Substitutions: Feel free to replace with Salmon filet if you can’t find Steelhead.
 It is similar and both are delicious.
 Steelhead is a trout, but it is part of the same fish family as Salmon, resembles it but has a richer flavor and color.